Cruise the Amazon Waterways & Rain Forest

+Take a closer look at the meeting of the waters from a water-level perspective on board a local boat.
 You’ll take an approximately one-hour riverboat ride down the dark waters of the mysterious Rio Negro.
 Here you’ll see the huts of the ribeirinhos (river people) clustered on the riverbanks.
 The riverboat is equipped with restroom facilities, although these may be basic.
 Your Amazon River cruise takes you to Lake January.
 At a landing platform, board a motorized, ten-seater canoe for a close-up view of the local vegetation and trees.
-With luck, and river conditions permitting, you may be able to admire Victoria Regia water lilies, the leaves of which can measure up to three feet across.
-During your tour you will come to the Meeting of the Waters, where the muddy yellow water of the mighty Solimões and the clear, dark water of the Rio Negro meet and continue to flow together without intermingling, forming the Amazon River.
+With luck, and river conditions permitting, you may be able to admire the Victoria Regia water lilies, the leaves of which can measure up to three feet across.
 Back at the landing stage, you’ll have a little free time to purchase local native arts and crafts, before re-boarding the riverboat.